Save Yourself the Fine With Professional Possum Control in Melbourne

 Whenever possible, depending on the specifics of your property, the marsupial will be caught via a one-way exit method.
 For your peace of mind, you can also count on our emergency response.
 This means that we will come and remove the animal, once it has entered the trap, to save you from further inconvenience and to avoid causing undesirable distress to the possum.

 As part of the service, the Fantastic possum control expert will point out to you all the measures you can undertake in order to prevent the possum from re-entering your roof space.
 Proofing your property and sealing all points of entry are the only way to keep these adept climbers at bay.

 Frequently Asked Questions

 How do I recognise whether I’ve got rats or possums?

-You can count on the experienced possum controller to confirm whether you are dealing with a possum or you have a rat issue.
-However, it is a known fact that mice and rats can be heard in your loft at all times of the day, whereas possums are exclusively nocturnal creatures.
-They are most active at night and will make sure that you hear their banging noise.
+You can count on the experienced wildlife controller to confirm whether you are dealing with a possum in your roof or a rat issue.
+Possums are usually noisier, but before they remove the possum from your roof space, the handler needs to first make sure it is a possum they are dealing with.
 Furthermore, it is not uncommon to have rats and a possum co-existing under the same roof.

 My garden plants have been demolished by a possum.
 Can you help?

 Unfortunately, there isn’t much that we can do about this.
 We will attempt to remove the possum only if it has broken entry to your house.
 It is illegal to interfere with possums in any way unless they have found shelter in your loft or in another structure of your property.
-There are several ways, however, which may help you repel the possum with a relative success.
+There are a few ways which may help you repel the possum with a relative success.
 You can try using motion-activated sprinklers, plant strong-scented plants or place a possum nest box in a strategic spot and well away from your immediate property.

 Will you relocate the possum in a way that it does not return to my property?